FlexMeasures/flexmeasures/Installation.md

     pip install flexmeasures

-## Quickstart: database, a user & asset
+## Quickstart: database, one user & one asset

 ### Preparing the time series database

 * Make sure you have a Postgres (Version 9+) database for FlexMeasures to use.
 See `data/Readme.md` for instructions on this.
 * Tell `flexmeasures` about it:

     `export SQLALCHEMY_DATABASE_URI='postgresql://<user>:<password>@<host-address>[:<port>]/<db>'`

   (on Windows, use `set` instead of `export`)
 * Create the Postgres DB structure for FlexMeasures:

     `flexmeasures db upgrade`

 Note that for a more permanent configuration, you can create your FlexMeasures configuration file at `~/.flexmeasures.cfg`.